 After that, Wirecutter asked me to take my best shot at review VPNs.
 By then, the industry had matured a bit, and I did feel that I could make an assessment based on criteria I selected, while including a dizzying array of detail about what we don’t know, which I did for two years.

-My VPN reporting for Consumer Reports was covered by Gizmodo, Tech Times, and the International Association for Privacy Professionals (IAPP), and linked to by NBC.
-I also spoke about it on the CryptoHarlem Twitch stream, and will be giving a talk abour our results at ShmooCon 2022 in Washington, D.C.
+My VPN reporting for Consumer Reports was was cited in a letter by Rep. Eshoo and Senator Wyden urging the FTC to address deceptive data practices by VPN providers.
+It was also cited in Bloomberg, CSO Online, Engadget, Gizmodo, the International Association for Privacy Professionals (IAPP), Mashable, NBC, Tech Times, the Washington Post, and several academic papers.
+I also spoke about it on the CryptoHarlem Twitch stream, and gave a talk about our results at ShmooCon 2022 in Washington, D.C.
+The ShmooCon talk itself was covered on Tom’s Guide, Read.me, and a Medium post.